plandex/wikimapia-api-py/README.rst

 Wikimapia API for Python |build-status| |coverage-status| |docs|
 ================================================================

 Wikimapia_ is an open-content collaborative map project.
-This is a Python (2.7, 3.3 and 3.4) implementation of wikimapia api_.
+This library is a Python (2.7, 3.3 and 3.4) implementation of wikimapia api_.

 Documentation available in tutorial_.